Jean-Martin Aussant: Parti Québécois member

 Aussant was elected to the National Assembly of Quebec in the 2008 general election, defeating his Liberal opponent by only 141 votes.
 This was the second closest result in the province.
 The Liberals won a majority government across the province under Jean Charest's leadership, and the Parti Québécois formed the official opposition.
 Aussant was appointed as his party's critic for financial institutions and international commerce and became an opposition representative on the legislative committee on public finances.

 He questioned the Charest government's appointment of Michael Sabia as head of the Caisse de dépôt et placement du Québec in May 2009, arguing that Sabia had tried to move BCE Inc.'s upper management and operations from Montreal to Toronto and could not be trusted to represent Quebec's interests.
 The following year, Aussant accused Sabia of having cost Quebecers $6 billion as the result of a poor risk management strategy.

 When Quebec investment advisor Earl Jones was accused of stealing money from his clients in 2009, Aussant called for new legislation requiring financial advisors to register with the province's financial markets authority.
 He also called for the Charest government to create a parliamentary commission on economic crime.

 In 2010, Aussant argued that Quebec could save about $840 million by removing the Canada Revenue Agency from tax collection in Quebec.
 He later criticized a proposed merger of the London Stock Exchange with the TMX Group, arguing that it would be "a further loss of ground for Quebec."
 (The TMX Group took over the Montreal Stock Exchange in 2008, through a deal which gave Quebec's Autorité des marchés financiers a say over future changes in the company.)

-Aussant was a member of the PQ's hardline indépendantiste wing.
+Aussant was a member of the PQ's hardline indépendantiste or pur et dur wing.
 Before leaving the party, he founded a video touring series with three other PQ MNAs to promote the benefits of an independent Quebec, called the ABCD (for Aussant, Blanchet, Cloutier, Drainville).